hpcarcher/2014-07-21-cranfield/archer/sessions/Make.md

     touch books/abyss.txt
     make

-Nothing happens to `abyss.dat` as the first rule in the makefile, the default rule, is used.
+Nothing happens as the first, default, rule in the makefile, is used.

     make abyss.dat

-Introduce a phony target:
+Phony targets:

     .PHONY : all
     all : war.dat abyss.dat

-`all` is not a 'thing' - a file or directory - but depends on 'things' that are, and so can be used to trigger their rebuilding.
+`all` is not a file or directory but depends on files and directories, so can trigger their rebuilding.

+A dependency in one rule can be a target in another.

     make all
     touch books/war.txt books/abyss.txt